Article Badge Image

 If you get into a traffic accident that causes substantial damage to your vehicle and it’s determined to be your fault, you will need to come out-of-pocket to pay for all repairs.

-Significant damage can easily run $10,000 or more.
-That being the case, paying a few hundred dollars per year for collision and comprehensive will prove to be a smart investment.
+Significant damage can efficiently run $10,000 or more.
+That being the case, paying a few hundred dollars yearly for collision and comprehensive will be a wise investment.

 The same is true if your car was parked in the driveway when a tree fell on it.
 The damage may be so extensive that the car isn’t even worth repairing.
 Should that happen, you’d lose your entire investment in the vehicle.

-If you have a comprehensive policy option in place, the insurance company would pay for the damage to your car.
+If you have a comprehensive policy option, the insurance company will pay for the damage to your car.

-If the car was determined to be unrepairable, which in insurance parlance means that it will cost more to repair the vehicle than the vehicle is worth, the company will total the vehicle (as in total destruction).
+Suppose the car is determined to be unrepairable, which in insurance parlance means it will cost more to repair the vehicle than it is worth.
+In that case, the company will total the vehicle (as in destruction).

-That means you’ll be reimbursed for the value of the vehicle at the time of destruction.
+That means you’ll be reimbursed for the vehicle's value at the time of destruction.

-The reimbursement won’t be sufficient to enable you to buy a brand-new car, but it will be a much better situation than if your car was completely destroyed, and you needed to come out of pocket again to buy a new vehicle.
+The reimbursement won’t be sufficient to enable you to buy a brand-new car, but it will be a much better situation than if your vehicle was destroyed and you needed to come out of pocket again to buy a new car.

 For example, if you purchased the car last year for $25,000, the insurance company may determine the current value to be just $20,000, which would be the upper limit of your claim.